William Rees Jeffreys: Death and legacy

 Jeffreys died on 18 August 1954 in his Sussex home at Wivelsfield Hall in Wivelsfield Green, and is buried in Wivelsfield's churchyard.
 He had been an art collector and after his death, 158 works—bronzes, lithographs, drawings and paintings (including works by Boudin, Corot, Degas, Augustus John, Matisse, Picasso and Sickert, some of which he purchased from the artists themselves)—were auctioned at Christie's.
 Some were bought by the Tate Gallery with the money going towards a charity that Jeffreys had founded in 1950.

-Several of Jeffreys's ideas were implemented after his death, including motorways ("special roads restricted to motor traffic alone with no stopping permitted and no pipes or cables laid beneath them"), the Severn Bridge between England and Wales (1966), and the orbital London by-pass (completed in 1986).
+Several of Jeffreys's ideas were implemented after his death, including motorways ("special roads restricted to motor traffic alone with no stopping permitted and no pipes or cables laid beneath them"), the Severn Bridge between England and Wales (1966), and the orbital London by-pass (the M25 motorway, completed in 1986).

 Rees Jeffreys Road Fund

 His estate provided an endowment enabling the Rees Jeffreys Road Fund to offer financial support for education, research and physical road transport–related projects.
 The registered charity's main activities are in three areas: provision of support for academic posts and studentships; contributions to physical projects on land adjoining highways; and support for highway-related research projects.

 Imperial College's Transport Library (next to the Letitia Chitty Reading Room) is sponsored by the Rees Jeffreys fund.
 The fund also sponsors MSc Transport students.

 In 2016, a Rees Jeffreys Road Fund report, A Major Road Network for England, recommended creation of England's Major Road Network, implemented in 2018.

 In 2018, the Rees Jeffreys Road Fund, with the Campaign for Better Transport, published a guide, Roads and the Environment: Putting an innovative approach at the heart of RIS2.

 In September 2021, the Rees Jeffreys Road Fund launched a £150,000 'future roads' competition to mark the 150th anniversary of Jeffreys's birth.
 Trustees asked entrants to consider their vision of how roads (motorways, highways, streets and footways) could best work for everybody for the next 50 years.
 In March 2022, two winners of the competition were announced; the Eloy connected vehicle platform and Reed Mobility's automated vehicle system each won £75,000 to support delivery of their ideas.